Device analytics

 Step 2 |

-To view the status of device analytics export, use the following command:
+To view the status of device analytics export, use this command:

 Device# show wlan 1 test-wlan